Wheels35/CultoftheLamb/doctrine_numbers.md

 # Doctrine Codes
 This is a collection of all the doctrine numbers to be utilized with (https://pentalex.github.io/COTL-SaveDecryptor/) and a text editor.

-After getting your decrypted save file, search inside for **DoctrineUnlockedUpgrades** and edit the numbers within to set the doctrines you would like unlocked.
-Only use the numbers and not their description.
-Json formatting applies, so ( ##,##,## ) no comma after the last number.
+After getting your decrypted save file, there can be upto three sections that need to be updated; **UnlockedUpgrades**, **DoctrineUnlockedUpgrades** and **CultTraits**, each of which are closely positioned in the json, but everything in the Left Branch overrides the right branch version and must be removed.
+So if the left branch only has one entry and the right branch has two different ones you still need to remove the Left Branch values.

 >*Note: Some Doctrine upgrades are traits and a secondary location 'CultTraits' need to be modified as well.
 >*Note2: Rituals require a replacement of the ritual Icon as well, they are replaced in 'UnlockedUpgrades' and listed below each relevant one